ArchitectVS7/nexus-bolt-version/README.md

 VITE_ENABLE_AUDIO=true
 ```

 **Note**: The game works fully offline without these configurations, using localStorage and pattern-matching for commands.
+Invalid or missing Supabase URLs will automatically fall back to offline mode.

 ### Supabase Setup

 **REQUIRED** for v2.5 features.
+The application includes robust validation and will gracefully fall back to offline mode if Supabase is not properly configured.

 To set up Supabase:

 1. Create a new Supabase project
 2. Run the following SQL to create all required tables: